Friday, April 9, 2010

 The missile silos at Fort Sheridan were filled in (for safety) by the Lake County Forest Preserve District which was deeded the land in 1993.

-For more on the history of Fort Sheridan and the Fort Sheridan Forest Preserve: Explore the Fort.
+For more on the history of Fort Sheridan: Fort Sheridan military lesson plans and photo cards.

 For more on the successful transfer of Fort Sheridan to the Lake County Forest Preserves go to the Section 106 site: Advisory Council on Historic Preservation.